Sakorona/SDVMods/ClimateOfFerngill/Docs/Program_Layout.md

 This mod works the same way most SMAPI mods do, by subscribing to events, mainly `UpdateTick`, `OnPostRenderEvent`, `AfterLoad`, `AfterDayStarted`, `AfterReturnToTitle`, `BeforeSave`, and `TimeOfDayChanged`.

-At base, it needs the `AfterDayStarted` event to run, but all of the other events handle various functionalities.
+At base, it needs the `AfterDayStarted` event to run, but all of the other events handle various functionality.

+### Subsystem: Moon

+The moon works on a 16-day cycle, such that each in game year is (128/16) 8 complete lunar cycles.
+The cycle runs like this:

+- Day 0/16 - New Moon
+- Days 1-3 - Waxing Crescent
+- Day 4 - First Quarter
+- Days 5-7 - Waxing Gibbeous
+- Day 8 - Full Moon
+- Day 9-11 - Waning Gibbeous
+- Day 12 - Third Quarter
+- Day 13-15 - Waning Crescent

+On the following phases:

+- **Full Moon**: